populationgenomics/talos/comparison/README.md

 to match between different datasets.
 We normalise the chromosome name in all cases (removing any `chr` prefix, and making contig names UPPERcase).

-Part 2) is trickier; AIP results are heirarchically organised by sample, with variants which could be causing their phenotype nested under sample ID.
+Part 2) is trickier; Talos results are heirarchically organised by sample, with variants which could be causing their phenotype nested under sample ID.
 Seqr results don't have this heirarchical logic, with each row in the TSV containing all samples and corresponding genotypes.

 To handle this situation appropriately, we use the following approach:

-- Parse AIP data, creating a sample ID-indexed list of all variants
+- Parse Talos data, creating a sample ID-indexed list of all variants
 - Parse Pedigree, finding all affected individuals across all families
 - Parse Seqr table:
     - Create an object representation of each variant
     - Find all affected samples on the row with a non-WT genotype
     - Append the variant to each affected sample's list

-During an AIP run, for each categorised variant, we assess whether the MOI fits for each affected person with a variant at that site.
-This means the AIP output can contain each passing variant for each affected participant separately.
+During an Talos run, for each categorised variant, we assess whether the MOI fits for each affected person with a variant at that site.
+This means the Talos output can contain each passing variant for each affected participant separately.
 As an equivalent, we apply each variant from a seqr row to every affected sample.

 The worst case scenario is that this approach adds a few extra discrepancies, but this output is for manual review, and